ahmedghaly15/Learn-BloC-State-Management/README.md

 ## Getting Started

-This Project Will Help You Understand Bloc State Management With Easily.
+This Project Will Help You Understand Bloc State Management Easily.

 A few resources to get you started if this is your first Flutter project: